 Whether you have porcelain or metal-based crowns, the most important thing is that they are well-maintained.
 A secure, healthy crown is less likely to cause any issues during medical procedures and will last much longer.

 Regular checkups allow us to ensure your restorations remain perfectly bonded and that the underlying tooth stays healthy.
+If you are unsure whether your restoration is still in good condition, learning about the signs that a crown may need attention can help you identify when it may be time to seek professional advice.
 If you have any concerns about your dental work or need to prepare for an upcoming medical procedure, we are here to provide the clarity and care you need.